-Trend data from fiscal years 2017 through the second quarter of fiscal year 2022 on the number of admissions of persons with a developmental disability into a state hospital is available in the graphical display that follows.
+Trend data from fiscal years 2017 through fiscal year 2022 on the number of admissions of persons with a developmental disability into a state hospital is available in the graphical display that follows.
 This is broken down into both age populations (adults and children) and displayed as a total below.

-On the next page, these data are also displayed as a percentage of DD admissions to the entire sum of all individuals that were admitted to a state psychiatric facility in FY17 through the second quarter of fiscal year 2022.
+On the next page, these data are also displayed as a percentage of DD admissions to the entire sum of all individuals that were admitted to a state psychiatric facility in FY17 through fiscal year 2022.

-Trend data for quarters of the fiscal year 2022 will be displayed on the graph below as the year progresses.
+Trend data for quarters of the fiscal year 2022 is displayed on the graph below.